doudoudedi/hackEmbedded/README.md

 7. In version 0.4.0, the SQLite database was introduced to store the basic information of IoT devices and the corresponding CVE exploits or proofs of concept (POCs).
 The storage path is in the ~/.hackebds/hackebds.db file, which can be updated and content added manually.
 This file is not updated routinely.
 If you need the latest version of device information, POCs, and EXP, please check for updates on GitHub,
 8. The --mcpu parameter is specific to MIPS and ARM, primarily intended for programs that incorporate specific architectures, such as 24Kf.
 9. Added --firmware parameter, mainly used to detect the firmware architecture information, directly providing the command to generate a backdoor

+10. **New in version 0.4.1**: Major feature upgrade focused on encrypted traffic and proxying:

+    10.1 **ChaCha20 encrypted shell** — all shell I/O traffic is encrypted end-to-end using the ChaCha20 stream cipher.
+Key derivation is passphrase → SHA-256 → 256-bit key, with two separate nonces for bidirectional encryption (server→agent and agent→server).
+Implemented with a pipe+fork relay pattern across 6 architectures.
+Generated binaries are approximately 3–7KB depending on the architecture.

+    10.2 **SOCKS5 proxy binaries** — pure assembly ELF binaries (~2–5KB) that provide reverse and forward SOCKS5 proxy tunneling, with optional RFC 1929 username/password authentication.
+Useful for pivoting through embedded devices with a very small footprint.

+    10.3 **Full PTY terminal mode** for interactive sessions, so the reverse/bind shell behaves like a real terminal (job control, line editing, curses apps, etc.).

+    10.4 **Multi-session shell management** — a built-in console with tab completion and command history to manage multiple concurrent sessions from a single operator terminal.

+    10.5 **Unified server mode** that combines the SOCKS5 proxy server and the multi-session shell manager into a single console, so one process can handle both pivoting and shell sessions at the same time.

 ## install